jordanmack/nervos-ckb2021-hard-fork-migration-guide/pw-sdk.md

 const pwLockAddress = new Address('ckt1qpvvtay34wndv9nckl8hah6fzzcltcqwcrx79apwp2a5lkd07fdxxqwkj2pzvlujq9u9t5nzgcxszfyd49l8usghcwxk4', AddressType.ckb);
 ```

 When using interoperability, such as ETH addresses, the lock type can be specified in the contructor.
 The default is unspecified, which normally defaults to Omni Lock in methods such as `toCKBAddress()` and `toLockScript()`.
+However, you can specify `LockType.pw` to default to PW-Lock.

 ```typescript
 // Example of creating ETH addresses while specifying the lock type in the constructor.